-In lieu of a hard copy of the textbook, students will need to bring a phone, laptop computer, or tablet to class.
+In lieu of a hard copy of the textbook, students will need to bring a smartphone, laptop computer, or tablet to class.
 Whatever device they choose will be used to access their student websites, ebook library, and Jupiter Ed for in-class quizzes and homework.
 A computer is best for homework.
 Students will also need to print readings at home every week.

-Other supplies needed for class: 1 or 1.5 inch Binder with dividers
+Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper

-Notebook paper Pen/Pencil Colored Pencils
+Pen/Pencil Colored Pencils

-As of: 10/17/2023 Page 139 of 191
+As of: 3/7/2024 Page 149 of 214

 Spanish Year I - TTH - J. Smith

-Class #: 201 Teacher: Julie Smith Grades: 9, 10, 11, 12, A
+Class #: 201 Teacher: Julie Smith Grades: 9, 10, 11, 12

 Class Schedule: TTH Class Time: 8:30 - 9:44

-Fee(s): Tuition Supply Fee
+Fee(s): Supply Fee

-\$70.00 \$40.00
+\$80.00 \$40.00

 Description:

 Teaching Proficiency through Reading and Storytelling is an exciting experience in language acquisition!
 Students engage in Comprehensible Interaction in Spanish during the majority of class time, which involves high-interest storylines, dialogue, songs, and games using strategically limited vocabulary and a variety of grammar structures.
 Participation is paramount in this class; students will enjoy giving 100% attention to the task at hand and be ready to just relax and have fun acquiring their new language.

 Formative assessment takes place throughout each class, informing the teacher of students' comprehension level and confidence with the language so that the teacher knows where to give more input or present material differently as we go along.
 Summative assessments include quizzes and tests based on content, and will be given throughout the year on a weekly, monthly, and semester basis.
 Grades are based on listening comprehension, oral proficiency, reading comprehension, written proficiency, and cultural proficiency (which includes class culture/participation).

-Spanish is best learned in person.
-Therefore, all students must attend in person.
-Remote learning is not an option for THEO Spanish classes.
+This class is in person on the THEO campus.
+Remote learning is not an option for in-person THEO Spanish classes (see MW online option for remote learning)

+FYI - parents will be asked to sign a media release as the class is occasionally recorded.

 Homework:

-Outside of class, students will have access to password-protected websites where they will read short novels, listen to audio books, watch videos, and complete homework activities - all with the purpose of gaining fluency in Spanish.
+Outside of class, students will have access to password-protected websites where they will read short stories created in class, novels, listen to audio books, watch videos, and complete homework activities - all with the purpose of gaining fluency in Spanish.
 Homework will be uploaded to Jupiter Ed.
-Expect to spend 20-30 minutes per day (Monday-Friday) outside of class practicing Spanish/completing homework.
-Gain more fluency by adding Saturday and Sunday!
+Expect to spend less than an hour per week outside of class reading Spanish and/or completing homework assignments.
 Supplies: